Technological

 Co-create and build projects with artists in other countries in real time, wherever you are

-Take part in online courses, learn from experts and build skills with cutting-edge tools
+Take part in online courses, get help from experts, and build skills with cutting-edge tools

 Showcase your work